KTH-SML/circumnavigation-planner/README.md

 # circumnavigation-planner

-A ROS package for target tracking and circumnavigation.
+A ROS package for target tracking and circumnavigation, for the scenario of stationary target and estimated target position.

 ## Installation